ansible-collections/community.kubernetes/README.md

 ## More Information

-For more information about Ansible's Kubernetes integration, join the `#ansible-community` channel on Freenode IRC, and browse the resources in the [Kubernetes Working Group](https://github.com/ansible/community/wiki/Kubernetes) Community wiki page.
+For more information about Ansible's Kubernetes integration, join the `#ansible-kubernetes` channel on Freenode IRC, and browse the resources in the [Kubernetes Working Group](https://github.com/ansible/community/wiki/Kubernetes) Community wiki page.

 ## License